 The Bunkyu Azalea Festival at Nezu Shrine, in Japanese called Bunkyo Tsutsuji Matsuri (文京つつじ祭り), is held during the flowering season.
 You can find out the dates on the official website when the time is coming close.

-During the festival time you can walk around the azalea garden which is located on a slight hill on the shrine grounds.
-The admission fee is quite small (200 yen) and you have to keep an eye on the opening hours.
+During the festival time you can walk around the azalea garden (つつじ苑) which is located on a slight hill on the shrine grounds.
+The admission fee is quite small (300 yen) and you have to keep an eye on the opening hours.
+In 2022 it is open from 9:30 to 18:00 with last entrance at 17:30.

 Strolling around between the colorful flowers you have many beautiful views and several different shapes and sizes of the flowers to explore, because there are around 100 species of azalea planted there.
 Next to seeing the amount of about 3.000 azalea bushes at one place, you also can see the red torii gates in the background.